List of people of Gjilan: Nijazi Ramadani

 Nijazi Ramadani was born in 1964 in Kokaj, Gjilan.

 He finished his first lessons and high school in Gjilan, whereas in the Universiteti i Prishtinës of Pristina he finished Math and Informatics.
 Ramadani is known as a literary creator, where his literary creativity is mainly focused on the treatment of national motives, respectively the topic of patriotism.
 This work with his literary creations appeared in the '80's to the local press, where he published poetries in particular.

 During his work, he dealt with all genres of journalistic writings.
 He is a teacher, coordinator of artists, creators and journalists, Rrjedha, leads edition Rrjedha, where he published a number of works, and edited the magazine Ushtima e maleve, and also he is a member of Kosovo writers Association.

 He lives and still contributes with his career abilities in Gjilan.

 Political figures

 Lutfi Haziri

 Lutfi Haziri was born in Gjilan on 8 November 1969.
 He is the Deputy Prime Minister and Minister of Kosovo for Culture, Youth, Sports and Non-Residential Affairs.
 He headed the delegation of Kosovo in the talks on the political status of Kosovo.
 Haziri is a central figure in Kosovo politics and a candidate for the successor of the late Kosovo President Ibrahim Rugova for the chairmanship of the Democratic League of Kosovo (LDK).
 He led the Ministry of Culture, Youth and Sports, from June to October 2010, and was head of the Parliamentary Group of LDK from 2008 to 2010.
 Currently, he is the chairman of the LDK branch in Gjilan and member of the Parliament of the Republic of Kosovo.
-Lutfi Haziri is married and has three daughters.
+Lutfi Haziri is married to Mirvete Bajrami originally from Përlepnica and has three daughters Kënga, Lotina and Mimas and a son Lumi.